 After upgrading php-fpm, my PHP-based sites were returning “502 Bad Gateway” errors.
-Here’s how I managed to solve it.
+This can happen when the php5-fpm package reconfigures itself to listen on a different socket.
+Here’s how you can solve it.

 The thing to notice here is that the order in which you install the packages is important.
 In the past I have found that installing them in the wrong order causes the packages to be configured incorrectly.

 Next, get php-fpm to listen on the correct host/port.
-In /etc/php5/fpm/pool.d/www.conf change the following line from:
+In /etc/php5/fpm/pool.d/www.conf change the listen value to match the fastcgi_pass location in your Nginx configuration.
+For example, I changed mine from:

 listen = /var/run/php5-fpm.sock